aviralSri23455/aviralSri23455/README.md

 - 👋 Hi, I’m @aviralSri23455
 - 👀 I’m interested in ...Coding ,Playing cricket
-- 🌱 I’m currently learning ...React native ,react JS,full stack
+- 🌱 I’m currently developer ...Mern Stack
-- 💞️ I’m looking to collaborate on ...Android and web apps
+- 💞️ I’m looking to collaborate on ...Android and web apps base on react native
 - 📫 How to reach me ...

 <!---